 The part of the panel that contains the “Name” field group opens (for items that should definitely have names, this group is accessible right when you open the panel):

 Click on the first field and select the type of name from the drop-down list (official, for map caption, etc.).
-You can find descriptions of the different name types in section 18.104.22.168.
+For a description of name types, see Section 22.214.171.124.
 Name types: general rules:

 In the field to the right of the “name type”, select the appropriate language for that name option: